estebanmunchjones2019/boost-angular-app-seo-article/README.md

              ...
 ````

-So, the Angular build will be added to a folder named "boost-angular-app-seo" inside the "dist" folder.
+So, the Angular build will be added to a folder named `boost-angular-app-seo` inside the `dist` folder.

 Let’s now build our Angular app running this command: